SGBC/course/docs/nbis_annotation/practical_session/practical2_supl2_maker.md

 On the sequence with id ´4´, there is a gene feature located from position 24134 to 25665, on the plus strand and with the id 'maker-4-exonerate\_protein2genome-gene-0.0'.
 On this same sequence, belonging to the gene, is located a transcript from position 24134 to 25665, on the plus strand and with the id 'maker-4-exonerate\_protein2genome-gene-0.0-mRNA-1'.
 It's quality, or AED score, is 0.09 - which means that the evidence alignments are close to be in perfect agreement with the transcript model.
 And so on.

+ * **genome.all.maker.transcripts.fasta**
+This fasta file contains the nucleotide sequences of the transcripts (mRNA) of the MAKER gene models.

  * **genome.all.maker.proteins.fasta**
-This file contains the proteins translated from the CDS of the MAKER gene models.
+This fasta file contains the amino acid sequences of the proteins translated from the CDS of the MAKER gene models.

  * **cdna2genome.gff**
 Contains the fasta sequences provided by the **est=** parameter that have been succefuly mapped onto the assembly.